Leveraging Large Language Models for Collective Decision-Making: Requirements Analysis

-A closely-related work to ours is \emph{Calendar.help} \cite{cranshaw2017calendar}, which designs a meeting scheduling assistant through structured workflows.
-Specifically, users interact with \emph{Calendar.help} by email and \emph{Calendar.help} parses the workflows and schedules meetings by extracting information from the users' calendars of meetings and tasks where human-in-the-loop interventions may be needed.
+The surveyed administrators highlighted commonly used coordination tools, including email clients (Outlook, Gmail, Thunderbird, etc.), instant messaging apps (Teams, Slack, Google Chat, etc.), note-taking tools (Loop, Google Notes, etc.), and spreadsheet tools (Excel, Google Sheets, etc.).
+Additional tools like Doodle, When2Meet, and Outlook facilitate the collection of time slot preferences and help identify a majority, focusing primarily on availability statistics with minimal emphasis on participants' reasons for their choices.
+By contrast, our system is designed to offer greater interpretability by integrating individual preferences and rationales into its recommendations.
+Given this focus, a direct comparison between our proposed system and these popular polling methods is less meaningful, as our system processes the nuanced preferences behind choices rather than treating each participant’s selection with equal weight.

-\emph{Calendar.help} consists of microtask execution layers that is based on a combination of machine learning, natural language processing, and heuristic-based components to extract information about the meeting request, details about the attendees, the subject, the time, and the location of the meeting and coordinate the meeting time with the attendees.
-When the automatic microtasks fail, \emph{Calendar.help} relies on human-in-the-loop interventions to resolve the scheduling issues.
+Additionally, these traditional tools are less effective when some participants are external to the organization, as coordinators often cannot directly access external participants' calendars.
+This limitation necessitates extensive back-and-forth communication (e.g., emails), which can cause delays.
+Our system addresses this challenge by streamlining the process of collecting and aggregating participants' preferences, reducing communication overhead.

-Our system for collective decision-making shares several features with \emph{Calendar.help}, but is at the same time significantly different: Specifically, we design four modules to extract individual preferences from dialogues and suggest meeting times, as will be detailed in \cref{sec:system_design}.
-Our system is also dynamic in the sense that it aims to improve its proposed meeting plan through several rounds of conversation with the group members.
+A closely related work to ours is \emph{Calendar.help} \cite{cranshaw2017calendar}, which designs a meeting scheduling assistant through structured workflows.
+Specifically, users interact with \emph{Calendar.help} by email and \emph{Calendar.help} parses the workflows and schedules meetings by extracting information from the users' calendars of meetings and tasks where human-in-the-loop interventions may be needed.\footnote{For more details, \emph{Calendar.help} consists of microtask execution layers that are based on a combination of machine learning, natural language processing, and heuristic-based components to extract information about the meeting request, details about the attendees, the subject, the time, and the location of the meeting and coordinate the meeting time with the attendees.
+When the automatic microtasks fail, \emph{Calendar.help} relies on human-in-the-loop interventions to resolve the scheduling issues. }